2015 Wimbledon Championships – Women's singles

 Serena Williams defeated Garbiñe Muguruza in the final, 6–4, 6–4 to win the ladies' singles tennis title at the 2015 Wimbledon Championships.
-It was her sixth Wimbledon singles title and her 21st major singles title overall.
-With the win, Williams completed her second "Serena Slam" (a non-calendar year Grand Slam), having won the preceding US Open, Australian Open and French Open.
+It was her sixth Wimbledon singles title and 21st major singles title overall.
+With the win, Williams completed her second "Serena Slam", a non-calendar year Grand Slam.
 This also marked the first Channel Slam (winning the French Open and Wimbledon in the same year) in women's singles since Williams herself in 2002.
+Williams defeated four former and future world No. 1 players consecutively to win the title: her sister Venus Williams, Victoria Azarenka, Maria Sharapova, and Muguruza.